-First Nations fish for whole herring and herring roe for food, social and ceremonial purposes (FSC).
+First Nations fish for whole herring and herring roe for food, social and ceremonial (FSC) purposes.
 Whole herring are fished by seine, gillnet, rake, dip net, and jig, and herring eggs are collected as spawn on kelp or other seaweed, or spawn-on-tree boughs.
-There are opportunities provided for herring FSC needs, which allows for activity in all stock assessment areas.
+Opportunities for FSC harvest are provided in a manner that allows for harvest activity in all assessment areas.
 Treaty and aboriginal commercial fisheries occur in some specific management areas.